umatt-ece/rpi-controller/documents/Glossary.md

 ## Terms:

+__Endpoint:__ A function that is associated with a particular route in a web server.

 __Virtual Machine:__ A sandbox version of an OS or some computing system that is run by software rather than physical hardware.
 Basically an 'emulator' if you're familiar with that terminology.